Benefits and finance support for young people with SEND aged 16 and over

 1. a long-term physical or mental health condition or disability

-2. difficulty doing certain everyday tasks or getting around because of your condition
+2. difficulty doing certain every-day tasks or getting around because of your condition

-You automatically qualify for a Blue Badge if you are aged 3 or over and receive a Personal Independence Payment because you can't walk more than 50 metres (a score of 8 points or more under the `moving around` activity of the mobility component) or if you receive the mobility component of PIP and have obtained 10 points specfically for descriptor E under the `planning and following jouneys` activity, on the grounds that you are unable to undertake any journey because it would cause you overwhelming psychological distress.
+• if you get the mobility component of PIP and have obtained 10 points for descriptor E under the `planning and following journeys` activity, on the grounds that you are unable to undertake any journey because it would cause you overwhelming psychological distress.

 Find out more about Personal Independence Payment (PIP)